 Effective April 1, 2017, management of the long-term disability and health and welfare benefits being provided to Health Science Professionals Bargaining Association, Community Bargaining Association, and Facilities Bargaining Association employees transitioned to joint benefit trusts.
 Employer contributions to the joint benefit trusts are based on a specified percentage of payroll costs.
-During the year ended March 31, 2020, the Authority made contributions to these joint benefit trusts totalling \$46.6 million (2019 - \$40.6 million).
+During the year ended March 31, 2021, the Authority made contributions to these joint benefit trusts totalling \$53.4 million (2020-\$46.6 million).

-Notes to Financial Statements (Tabular amounts expressed in thousands of dollars)
+(Financial statements and tabular amounts expressed in thousands of dollars)